 JM Labruyere Prologue Grand Cru Extra Brut

-One of our best champagne discoveries last year has returned in a new iteration even spicier and richer than before.
-Last year its incredible qualityfor the price and pedigree made it one of our most purchased champagnes.
+One of our best champagne discoveries last year is coming back in a new iteration even spicier and richer than before.
+Last year its incredible quality for the price and pedigree made it one of our most purchased champagnes.

-Proprietor Eduard Labruyere is the 6th generation of a winemaking family which owns a highly regarded estate in Moulin-a-Vent.
-He has acquired Pomerol's Ch.
+Proprietor Eduard Labruyere is the 6th generation of a winemaking family which owns a highly regarded estate in Moulin-a-Vent and Pomerol's Ch.
 Rouget, and for over 10 years has been the managing partner of Meursault's venerable Jacques Prieur estate.
 Last year France's authoritative Guide Hachette named him its Winemaker of the year, because of the outstanding quality of Champagne J-M Labruyere

-Nadine Gublin supervises the winemaking.
+Nadine Gublin, the first woman named Winemaker of the Year in France, supervises the winemaking.
 She has been making Jacques Prieur burgundies since the 80s.
-In 1997 she became the first woman the Revue du Vin de France named Winemaker of the Year.
 Champenoise by birth, with Pinot and chardonnay in her blood, she was tasked to make Labruyere.

 Her wine production is impeccable.
 Late-harvesting and limiting yields make for riper grapes that give the wine greater richness and depth.
 Only the better quality first run juice is used.
-Almost 5 years on the lees add dimension (most large brands age theirs 18 to 24 months).
-The quality of the wine is so good that only a minimal addition of sugar is needed.
-Extra Brut, it can better reveal both grape and vineyard and then its quality.
+The current edition ‘s 5 years on the lees add dimension (The big brands age theirs only 18 to 24 months).
+The superior quality of the required only a 1.6 g/l.
+Extra Brut, it can better reveal the quality of both grape and vineyard.

 Elegance in the wine is reflected by a beautifully elegant label.
 A number of our corporate customers chose this over one of the cliché champagnes for their holiday giving last year.
 As a direct import we can offer it at a price comparable to many champagnes of less distinguished quality.